sait-lab/container-basics/README.md

 > [!TIP]
 > A vSphere VM Template is a stopped VM.
 A container image is a stopped container.
+>
+> In VMware vSphere, you can convert or clone a VM into a template.
+In Docker, you can commit a container to create an OCI container image.

 Search for images using the [`docker search`](https://docs.docker.com/reference/cli/docker/search/) command: